YervaJithendarReddy/YervaJithendarReddy/README.md

 ## 🌱 Education
 - Graduated in Electronics and Communication Engineering.
-- Intern at LearnBay as Data Science and Learned DS&AI Carrer Skills
+- Intern at LearnBay as Data Scientist and Learned DS&AI Carrer Skills

 ## 👯 Collaboration
 - I’m looking to collaborate on Full Stack Data Science projects.